Volumes top-level element

 driver

-Specify which volume driver should be used for this volume.
-Default and available values are platform specific.
-If the driver is not available, the Compose implementation MUST return an error and stop application deployment.
+Specifies which volume driver should be used.
+If the driver is not available, Compose returns an error and doesn't deploy the application.

 driver: foobar